kora-projects/kora-docs/mkdocs/docs/en/documentation/config.md

 unresolved `reference.conf`, and after that the result is resolved and required substitutions are checked.

 The application configuration is expected to be in `application.conf`, while library configuration is expected to be in `reference.conf`.

+`HOCON` also supports the [`include`](https://github.com/lightbend/config/blob/master/HOCON.md#includes) directive: files pulled in through `include` participate in the same merge and substitution resolution as the main file, and are tracked by the [Config Watcher](#config-watcher) so that changes in an included file also refresh the graph.

 Application file selection priority for `HOCON`: